butla/bultrowicz.com/workstation_setup_with_ansible.rst

 .. image:: /_static/workstation_setup_with_ansible/tmux_panes_with_rebuilding.png

 Oh shit, I need ``entr``...
-Neverending story xD I need that Ansible to never go through this again :)
+Never-ending story xD I need that Ansible to never go through this again :)
 Well, maybe for a few years, at least.
 And I'll have a better base for the new automation :)
 Or maybe, I'll really keep updating it throughout the years.
 Or I'll just never leave Manjaro :D Just keep expanding the script to more OSes